 Bring your students to experience hands-on learning and connect with nature through our free Discovery Field Trips at Birmingham Botanical Gardens.
 All field trips extend the life science concepts that you teach in your classroom.
-Curriculum based, they correlate with the Alabama State Course of Study and are aligned with the National Science Education Standards.
-For Kindergarten-6th grades Monday-Friday 9:30 a.m.
+Curriculum based, they correlate with the Alabama State Course of Study and Alabama College and Career Ready Standards and are aligned with the National Science Education Standards.
+For Kindergarten-8th grades Monday-Friday 9:30 a.m.
 Each field trip is one hour and is designed for approximately 25 students.
 You may bring two classes, or up to 50 students.
-Each half will spend one hour on a field trip and one hour exploring The Gardens with our instructional scavenger hunt.
+Each half will spend one hour on a field trip and one hour exploring The Gardens with materials provided.

 The Secret Life of Trees (September-November & January-May)